Divorce Lawyer in West Palm Beach

 Simplified divorce, a simplified dissolution of marriage, is a streamlined process available to couples meeting specific criteria.
 These criteria include agreement on the division of property and debts, the absence of minor children, and the understanding that neither party will receive alimony.

-The simplified divorce process is quicker and less expensive than the traditional divorce process but requires complete agreement and cooperation from both parties.
+The simplified divorce process is quicker and less expensive than the traditional divorce process, but it requires complete agreement and cooperation from both parties.
+Couples considering this option should weigh it carefully, ensuring it aligns with their needs and long-term goals.

 How Does the Florida Divorce Process Work?